As a new teacher, what do you need to know about managing student behavior?

 During the 2017–2018 school year, Black students in grades K-12 accounted for approximately 15 percent of total student enrollment.
 However, Black students were overrepresented in disciplinary actions.
 They accounted for approximately:

-(Sources: National Center for Education Statistics; U.S. Department of Education, Office for Civil Rights)
+(Sources: National Center for Education Statistics; U.S. Department of Education, Office for Civil Rights; U.S. Department of Education, Office of Special Education Programs)

 When teachers understand how cultural gaps negatively impact some students, they can more effectively develop a culturally sustaining classroom behavior management plan (e.g., rules, procedures, and consequences).
 Although the plan should be developed before the school year begins, it is important to be flexible and allow for changes throughout the school year as teachers learn more about their students.
 Some ways to make the plan more culturally sustaining are to:

-Listen as Andrew Kwok discusses the discrepancies that may exist between the school and classroom culture and students’ cultures.
-Next, he discusses cultural capital and what it means for students in the classroom.
+Listen as Lori Delale O’Connor discusses cultural capital and what it means for students in the classroom.
+Next Andrew Kwok discusses the discrepancies that may exist between the school and classroom culture and students’ cultures.
 Finally, he talks about developing a culturally sustaining classroom behavior management plan.

 Discrepancies between classroom and students’ cultures